What is Live Chat?

 How to Add Live Chat on Your Website

 Ready to set up live chat on your website?
 Sweet.
 Your step-by-step approach will vary according to what platform you use.
-But here’s an example of how easy the process is with chat software.
+But here’s an example of how easy the process is with live chat software.

 - Enter your email to get started.